South Pickett Street Corridor Improvements

 How will traffic be impacted?

 Because the signalized intersections would remain largely unchanged from today, traffic would not be significantly impacted.
-While some additional queuing is expected, any change in delay would be minimal.
+While some additional queuing is expected, travel times are not expected to change.

 What community outreach has been done on this project?

 The City has had a robust community outreach process for this project.
 In late 2023, the City gathered input from the community on their issues and concerns with South Pickett Street via an online feedback form, which received over 200 responses.
 The City then developed concept designs for improvements to the corridor and sought community feedback via an online feedback form and a community meeting.
+The project team also performed direct outreach to businesses along the corridor.
 The City advertised the project via signs posted along the project corridor, eNews, social media, local news, and direct emails and phone calls to project stakeholders.

 Prior to this project, the City also conducted community engagement as part of the adopted Alexandria Mobility Plan and the Eisenhower West Small Area Plan, both of which recommended multimodal improvements to South Pickett Street.